 Drug abuse by mother.

 Wounds or ulcers (Active Herpes) on the breast.
 Hepatitis C may be transmitted through the milk especially if breasts are bleeding or nipples have cracks.
 Exposure to radioactive material or chemotherapy like in cancer

 Exposure to radioactive material or chemotherapy like in cancer treatment.

 Note that the fat tissue in the breast determines the overall size of a woman’s breast.
 Breast size does not have an effect on the amount or quality of milk produced.

-Breast development begins in the first few weeks of pregnancy long before birth and continue up to puberty.
-During pregnancy, hormones (progesterone and estrogen) promote growth of milk ducts and lobes, but suppress the release of milk.
+Breast development begins in the first few weeks of pregnancy long before birth and continues up to puberty.
+During pregnancy, hormones (progesterone and estrogen) promote the growth of milk ducts and lobes but suppress the release of milk.
 Towards the end of pregnancy, the first milk is usually present in the breast.
 After delivery, the levels of the above hormones fall.
-At the same time, prolactin hormone stimulates the breasts to produce milk.
+At the same time, the prolactin hormone stimulates the breasts to produce milk.
 The final hormone in the process, oxytocin, stimulates the release of milk also referred to as let down or milk ejection.
 Milk production is the key function of the breast in addition to beauty and positive image.